 Section 6.
 Severability.
 It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection herein, and that the Board of Commissioners intends to adopt each part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution is determined to be, or to have been, unlawful or unconstitutional, the remaining parts, sections and subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.
+In the event that any part, section or subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.